MattFryer/Qlik-Notepad-plus-plus/README.md

 ## How To Use
 If you open a .qvs file, Notepad++ will automatically identify it as a QlikView script file and apply the language definition for you.
-If you are creating a new file or using a different file extension then you'll need to change the language using the menu Language -> QlikView.
+If you are creating a new file or using a different file extension then you'll need to change the language using the menu Language -> Qlik.

 When typing, Notepad++ will suggest keywords and function to complete what you started to type.
 When you type a function name followed by the opening bracket (, where possible Notepad++ will display a tool tip showing a description of the function and the correct syntax.

 To view the function list panel, select View -> Function List from the menu bar.
-The function list will identify many statements within the QlikView script file.
+The function list will identify many statements within the Qlik script file.

 To enable auto-completion, select Settings -> Preferences... from the menu bar.
 Select Auto-Completion from the list on the left and then ensure the options are set as follows: